SuXYIO/ml2048/README.md

 ## Usage

-So, training a network might look like this
+So, simple usage might look like this

 ```bash
 # Export the template